khakhalin/notes/keywords/pydantic.md

 * Check if it's not None (technically, also value-checking)
 * Check if at least one key is present

+In `V2` the syntax has changed! 🔥🔥🔥 - see the migration guide on Pydantic site

 # Saving and loading models

 A model can be turned to [[json]] object using `.model_json_schema()` method (and then outputted as a json string, by using `json.dumps(model_as_json)`  on this json object.
 An opposite process  starts with `my_dict = json.loads(json_text)`, and then by calling `pydantic.tools.parse_obj_as(my_dict)`.

+For custom types (created with `Annotated`) one can create custom serializers, including serializers that are dependent on the target format for serialization.
+Check Pydantic documentatoin.

 # Custom Errors